-The results from the 2D computations analysis were compared to the measured water surface elevations from the lab study at times 5, 10, and 20 seconds.
-Figure 4-64 displays a spatial plot of the computed water surface elevations verses the measured data for each of these three locations in time.
+The results from the 2D computations analysis (SWE-ELM) were compared to the measured water surface elevations from the lab study at times 5, 10, and 20 seconds.
+Figure 4-70 displays a spatial plot of the computed water surface elevations verses the measured data for each of these three locations in time.

-Figure 4-64.
-HEC-RAS Computed Results versus the Measured Water Surface Elevations
+Figure 4-70.
+HEC-RAS Computed Results vs Measured Water Surface Elevations for SWE-ELM